engelsj/Jack-and-Nick-Whiteboard/README.md

 - Guide on how to use kan that just looks a little interesting: [kanban](https://medium.com/the-super-serious-lab/beginners-guide-to-kanban-6d1ed3babe86)
 - Github profile link didn't look closely.
 [Here](https://hackernoon.com/how-to-optimize-your-github-profile-9540f338b2c9)
 - GH markdown guide, I reference elsewhere.
 [Here](https://guides.github.com/features/mastering-markdown/)
+- **Myth of the genius coder** this is the work philosiphy that is good for working on these kinds of projects.
+It is [Here](https://www.youtube.com/watch?v=0SARbwvhupQ&t=0s) to remind us.
+- How to speak publically MIT video.
+This that this is useful, watched while working need to continue.
+[Here](https://www.youtube.com/watch?v=Unzc731iCUY)
 # I don't think that what is below this line is super useful.
 But I would like it to brainstorm.
 -------------------------------------------------------------------------
 # Prototype of post that could go on the website